yechielb2000/linux-parsers/README.md

 #### ✅ Supported Detection

-Auto-detection works for standard Linux binaries such as:
+Auto-detection works for standard Linux binaries such as: `iptables`, `ss`, `ping`, `ac`, `ip` etc...

-- iptables
-- ss
-- ping
-- ac
-- ip

 and many more...

-You simply provide the command that was used to generate the output, and the library will choose the appropriate parser based on known binary + flags/signatures.
+You provide the command that was used to generate the output, and the library will choose the appropriate parser based on known binary + flags/signatures.

 ```python